-Payments to Chief Officers upon termination of their employment are determined by the Council's HR Committee.
+Payments to Chief Officers upon termination of their employment are determined by the Council's Personnel Committee.
 Decisions are made in line with the Council's policies which apply to all employees.
+The Council does not re-engage former Chief Officers.